The New Land with the Green Meadows

 I spent multiple hours of a plane and many more waiting at an airport just over a week ago, when I began Anne’s book.
 I could not put it down, because it told a real story.
 It described the people of L’Anse aux Meadows and of nearby Straitsview and the struggles they faced.
 The Decker’s, Blake’s, Anderson’s, Colbourne’s and others are very real people.
 The book highlights how a community comes together to look after one another, the building of the highway to connect the communities to L’Anse aux Meadows and the shift from coastal boat to air transport saw a dynamic shift for such an isolated place as L’Anse aux Meadows.
 Over the course of the book, one got to know Anne and Helge, experience the great discovery, as well as the local people and the kindness of others, including those who worked at the Grenfell Mission.

 There was much pioneering happening on the Great Northen Peninsula.
 There always was and there always will be.
 From the very first sod buildings to the current day residents, L’Anse aux Meadows is a place you want to visit and experience for yourself in your lifetime.

 Summer is when the land is green, and the best time to visit.
 Begin your trip planning today.
 A Viking Experience awaits!

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on February 26, 2014, in Heritage, History, Landscapes/Geography and tagged archaeology, erikson, Heritage, History, ingstad, L'Anse aux Meadows, Newfoundland, Norse, sagas, UNESCO, Viking, viking trail, Vinland.
+Posted on February 26, 2014, in History, Nature, Tourism and tagged archaeology, erikson, History, ingstad, L'Anse aux Meadows, Newfoundland, Norse, sagas, Tourism, UNESCO, Viking, viking trail, Vinland.
 Bookmark the permalink.
 Leave a comment.